 - Official name: Our official name is Alfred University and that is how it should appear the first time it is mentioned in all documents, including webpages.
 On subsequent references in the same document or on the same webpage, the university or AU may be used.

 - Oversight: The dean, department or organization head is ultimately responsible for the content of his/her area's official AU site.

 - Updates: The University uses a content management system (Cascade CMS) to make it easier for designated individuals throughout the campus to make updates to their webpages.
 Units should contact the webmaster for training on Cascade CMS.
 Upon successful completion of training, individuals are authorized to update unit webpages.

 - Large scale website projects are to be done in consultation with the WAG and Web Team.

 - Regulation: The University reserves the right to regulate access and content on its website.
 It may also delete links to external sites with outdated content or in response to complaints involving legal issues.

 All documents accessed from a webpage must be in 100% ADA compliant/accessible pdf format and open in a new window.
 Learn more about accessibility below.

 All pages should be accessible to the disabled, for whom graphical or multi-media elements may be unreadable.
-All University webpages should follow (WCAG) 2.0 Level AA and WAI-AIRA 1.0 Guidelines for ADA (Americans with Disabilities Act) accessibility as recommended by the World Wide Web Consortium (W3C).
+All University webpages should follow WCAG 2.1, Level AA and the Web Accessibility Initiative Accessible Rich Internet Applications Suite (WAI-ARIA) for ADA (Americans with Disabilities Act) accessibility as recommended by the World Wide Web Consortium (W3C).